reefland/ansible-motd-zfs-smartd/README.md

 * Review [Smartmon Testing Settings](docs/smartmon-tests.md)
   * Includes how to view and set testing schedules
 * Review [NVME Device Settings](docs/nvme-settings.md)
-  * How to add support for more than just Samsung NVMe devices
+* Review [Custom Message of the Day with ZFS Support](https://github.com/reefland/motd) repository for more detailed information.

 ---

 ## Running the Custom Message of the Day (MOTD) with ZFS Support Playbook